 Figure 5.3: Particle in a box.
 Top: Ground state wavefunction is everywhere positive.
-Bottom: First excited state - the most positive point is far from the most negative point to minimize the gradient energy.
-Roughly, the slope is reduced from $d\Phi_0/dx$ to (say for simplicity) zero, so the kinetic part of the energy (in 1d) (integrating over x) is changed decreased by roughly $\delta(d\Phi_0/dx)^2$ .
-On the other hand, the magnitude of $\Phi_0$ is increased from small (call it zero) to $\delta(d\Phi_0/dx)$ .
-Thus the potential part of the energy is increased proportional to $\delta^3(d\Phi_0/dx)^2$ .
-For small energy $\delta$ the decrease in kinetic energy always wins, and we conclude that the ground state $\Phi_0$ can be taken everywhere strictly positive.
+Bottom: First excited state - the most positive point is far from the most negative point to minimize the gradient energy. energy δ the decrease in kinetic energy always wins, and we conclude that the ground state Φ_0 can be taken everywhere strictly positive.
 Point 1.2: Any excited state must change sign so that it is orthogonal to the ground state.
 For a low energy excited state, one must keep gradients small, so the most positive configuration must be "far" from the most negative configuration.
 As a demonstration of this, let us consider the simple quantum mechanical problem of a single particle in a box as shown in Fig. 5.3.
 The ground state is everywhere postive.
 The first excited state must change signs to be orthogonal to the ground state.
 But to keep the gradient energy low, the most positive point (marked + in the figure) must be far from the most negative point (marked - in the figure).
 What do these principles mean for a many-particle wavefunction?
 First, we realize that the first excited wavefunction must change signs.
 But again we want to keep gradients small, so that the postive region should be "far" from the negative region.
-What do we mean by "far" in the case of a many particle wavefunction?
+What do we mean by "far" in the case of a many-particle wavefunction?
 This means "far" in the Nd dimensional parameter space $\{\mathbf{r}i\}$ (with N the number of particles and d the spatial dimension).
 We might naively think that we should move all of the particles as far as possible.
 However, this isn't really correct, because the particles are indistinguishable.
 Suppose for example, we move all the particles to very far positions as in the left of Fig. 5.4.
 While this moves every particle "far" from its original position, it is equivalent to a different motion where each particle only moves a small distance, as shown on the right of Fig. 5.4 (due to the fact that the particles are indistinguishable).
 In fact any motion which leaves the local density unchanged cannot have moved all the particles very far from their original positions.
+However, if we were to move all the particles so as to change the density locally, as in Fig. 5.1, this cannot be done simply by moving each particle a small distance - many particles need to be moved a large distance in a way that cannot be reduced by indistinguishibility.
+Thus two configurations with different density profiles are genuinely

-Figure 6.2: Left: The Ginzburg-Landau potential below $T_c$ drawn as a function of the complex (2d) field $\psi$ .
-The two orthogonal directions in the horizontal plane can be taken to be the real and imaginary parts of $\psi$ .
+Figure 6.2: Left: The Ginzburg-Landau potential below T_c drawn as a function of the complex (2d) field ψ .
+The two orthogonal directions in the horizontal plane can be taken to be the real and imaginary parts of ψ .
 The minimum lies at the bottom of the trough (the bottom of the rim of the hat) which is the density of the superfluid fraction.

 $$f = 1$$

 everywhere

-$^4 {\rm This}$ is 3d, XY universality class and $\nu = .671...$
+$^{^4}$ This is 3d, XY universality class and $\nu = .671...$